 There are many health benefits of a low sugar diet.

 Here are the most notable ones:

-Many people have a hard time losing weight because they are addicted to sugar.
-When you eat sugar, your body produces insulin which stores the glucose as fat.
+Many people have a hard time losing weight if they eat a lot of sugar.
+When you eat sugar, your body produces insulin which stores the excess glucose as fat.
 This makes it very difficult to lose weight when you’re eating too much sugar regularly.

-If you want to get rid of stubborn fat and start sculpting that six-pack, try going low-carb or going completely without sugar for a few weeks and see how your body responds!
+If you want to get rid of stubborn fat and start sculpting that six-pack, try reducing or going completely without sugar for a few weeks and see how your body responds!
 After a while, your cravings will decrease, and you won’t feel like eating all the sugars anymore (6).